neurord/ephys_anal/PatchAnal/README.rst

 4. Analyze the induction protocol.
 Determine frequency of within and between bursts, and time between trains.
 Also determine whether spikes occur during induction, and the time of spikes relative to the stimulation

-Output file contains PSP characteristics and access resistance for each trace, IV/IF characteristics, induction characteristics, experimental parameters and analysis parameters.
+Output file contains PSP characteristics, RMP and access resistance for each trace, IV/IF characteristics, induction characteristics, experimental parameters and analysis parameters.

 Required inputs: experiment name, headstage(s) and celltype(s).

-If sex, age, drugs, genotype, region are not in the notebook file, these must also be specified.
+Other required parameters: sex, age, drugs, genotype, region.
+They are not required if they can be read from the notebook file.

 Specify inputs from within python with the following syntax:

 ARGS="exper_name -headstage H1 celltype D1-SPN"